scribe-org/Scribe-iOS/README.md

 `*` Given the current **`beta`** status where words are machine translated.

 `†` Only for languages for which preposition annotation is needed.

+# Setup [`⇧`](#contents) <a id="setup"></a>

+Users access Scribe language keyboards through the following:

+- Download Scribe from the [App Store](https://apps.apple.com/app/scribe-language-keyboards/id1596613886)
+- Settings -> General -> Keyboard -> Keyboards -> Add New Keyboard
+- Select Scribe and choose from the available language keyboards
+- When typing press `🌐` to select keyboards

 # Keyboard Features [`⇧`](#contents) <a id="keyboard-features"></a>